-We all like maintenance free, and the vinyl pergola offers just that!
+We all like the idea of maintenance free.
+Who wouldn't?
+The vinyl pergola offers just that!

-There are various names for vinyl, which can be confusing: vinyl itself, plastic, PVC and UPVC (the material that double-glazing is made from).
-Usually, though, vinyl is most commonly used for this type of pergola design.
+There are various names for vinyl, which can be confusing: vinyl itself, plastic, PVC and UPVC (the material that double-glazing is made from) and sometimes it can be combined with wood to give a very durable and realistic finish.

-Traditionalists tend to go for crafted wood or metal pergolas, although some vinyl pergolas are made to look like wood, and, of course, they will never discolour or rot, which is a real bonus!
+Traditionalists tend to go for crafted wood or metal pergolas, although some of these vinyl structures are made to look like wood, and, of course, they will never discolour or rot, which is a real bonus!

 Those who have families, work long hours and have little or no time to themselves tend to opt for the maintenance free option because it is durable, easy to clean and requires little or no effort, both in the short and long term.

-So there is just the question of whether you like it!
+So there is just the question of whether we like it!